mansj/enable-media-replace/readme.txt

 == Changelog ==

+= 3.1.1 =
+* Fixed bug introduced in an earlier version, preventing the updating of URLs on pages/posts if the link did not contain the domain name

 = 3.1 =
 * Got rid of some pesky old code, and added some better filtering options, thanks to GitHub users speerface, aaemnnosttv, and ururk
 * Brand new, shiny code to replace other image sizes in embeded media, thanks to GitHub user ianmjones!